Quantum indeterminacy: Indeterminacy for mixed states

 for every Borel subset U of R. Given a mixed state S, we introduce the distribution of A under S as follows:

-This is a probability measure defined on the Borel subsets of R which is the probability distribution obtained by measuring A in S.
+This is a probability measure defined on the Borel subsets of R that is the probability distribution obtained by measuring A in S.

 Logical independence and quantum randomness

 Quantum indeterminacy is often understood as information (or lack of it) whose existence we infer, occurring in individual quantum systems, prior to measurement.
 Quantum randomness is the statistical manifestation of that indeterminacy, witnessable in results of experiments repeated many times.
 However, the relationship between quantum indeterminacy and randomness is subtle and can be considered differently.

 In classical physics, experiments of chance, such as coin-tossing and dice-throwing, are deterministic, in the sense that, perfect knowledge of the initial conditions would render outcomes perfectly predictable.
 The ‘randomness’ stems from ignorance of physical information in the initial toss or throw.
 In diametrical contrast, in the case of quantum physics, the theorems of Kochen and Specker, the inequalities of John Bell, and experimental evidence of Alain Aspect, all indicate that quantum randomness does not stem from any such physical information.

 In 2008, Tomasz Paterek et al. provided an explanation in mathematical information.
 They proved that quantum randomness is, exclusively, the output of measurement experiments whose input settings introduce logical independence into quantum systems.

 Logical independence is a well-known phenomenon in Mathematical Logic.
 It refers to the null logical connectivity that exists between mathematical propositions (in the same language) that neither prove nor disprove one another.

 In the work of Paterek et al., the researchers demonstrate a link connecting quantum randomness and logical independence in a formal system of Boolean propositions.
 In experiments measuring photon polarisation, Paterek et al. demonstrate statistics correlating predictable outcomes with logically dependent mathematical propositions, and random outcomes with propositions that are logically independent.

-In 2020, Steve Faulkner reported on work following up on the findings of Tomasz Paterek et al; showing what logical independence in the Paterek Boolean propositions means, in the domain of Matrix Mechanics proper.
-He showed how indeterminacy's indefiniteness arises in evolved density operators representing mixed states, where measurement processes encounter irreversible 'lost history' and ingression of ambiguity.